lugnitdgp/Tic-Tac-Toe/README.md

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Game Instructions

+For instructions on how to play, please refer to the [Game Instructions](instructions.md)

 ## Updating to New Releases

 Create React App is divided into two packages: